-The total Italian yogurt market was valued at €1.41 billion for the year ended December 31, 2021 and experienced a sales increase in value of 1.5% and in volume of 0.8% as compared to the year ended December 31, 2020.
-In this market, FAGE had sales increases of 10.7% in volume and 6.1% in value (IRI data) as compared to the year ended December 31, 2020, increasing its market share of sales in value at 9.3% of the overall market.
+The total Italian yogurt market was valued at \in 1.51 billion for the fifty-two weeks ended January 1, 2023 and experienced a sales increase in value of 6.2% and a decrease in volume of 0.9% as compared to 2021.
+In this market, FAGE had sales decreases of 20.7% in volume and 5.9% in value (IRI data), decreasing its market share of sales in value to 8.3% of the overall market (-1.1 pts).

-With a 29.2% share for the year ended December 31, 2021, our FAGE® Total® brand is the leader in the Italian plain yogurt market with respect to sales in value, which accounts for 18.1% of the total market and is made of two distinct product categories: the full-fat category, representing approximately 44.7%, and the low-fat category, accounting for the remaining 55.3%.
-With a share of 8% for the year ended December 31, 2021, our FAGE® Fruyo® is the third largest brand in the Italian fruit yogurt market and, in the same segment, FAGE® Trublend® is developing its market share and ended the year with a 1.7% share.
+With a 26.4% share for the year ended December 31, 2022, our FAGE® Total® brand is first in the Italian plain yogurt market with respect to sales in value, which accounts for 18.3% of the total market and is made of two distinct product categories: the full-fat category, representing approximately 44.8%, and the low-fat category, accounting for the remaining 55.2%.
+With a share of 8% for the year ended January 1, 2023, our FAGE® Fruyo® is the fourth largest brand in the Italian fruit yogurt market.
+In the same segment, FAGE® Trublend® lost a small amount of market share and ended the year with a 1.6% share (-0.2 pts).
 The fruit yogurt market is divided into two categories: full-fat (accounting for 64%) and low-fat (accounting for 36%).
-FAGE® Fruyo® is the market leader in the low-fat category with a market share of sales in value of 22.1% and, thanks also to FAGE® Trublend®, FAGE® ended the year with a share of 26.9%, being the manufacturing leader in the segment.
-With a share of 5.5%, our FAGE® Total® Split Cup brand is the second-ranked brand in the Italian two-compartment yogurt market.
-The two-compartment yogurt segment accounts for 8% of the total Italian market.
+FAGE® Fruyo® is the market leader in the fruit low-fat category with a market share of sales in value of 17.8% and, thanks also to FAGE® Trublend®, FAGE® ended the year with a share of 22.1%, being the manufacturing leader in the segment.
+With a share of 4.6%, our FAGE® Total® Split Cup brand is the second-ranked brand in the Italian two-compartment yogurt market.
+The two-compartment yogurt segment accounts for 7.7% of the total Italian market.

-In the Italian strained yogurt segment, where FAGE is the historical leader, sales have increased by 14.7% in value and accounted for approximately 16.4% of the Italian market with respect to total sales in value, equal to €233.5 million.
+In the Italian strained yogurt segment, where FAGE is the historical leader, although sales have decreased by 5.9% in value and accounted for approximately 17.2% of the Italian market with respect to total sales in value, equal to €259.6 million.